Skip to main content

 A click on the Label of a diagram will open it in the Modeling tool.
 This tool is designed to help software architects create, manage and refine architectural diagrams with ease.

 In the top right corner of the page, there is an overflow menu.
-Here, you can open the diagram details and edit them.
+Here, you have the following options concerning the diagram as a whole:

 The modeling canvas